Vintage MG Parts - Parts Site for the MMM Enthusiast

 , click again to close)

 There are marginal differences between some steering boxes.
-Not all sector shaft arms have dimples. (see dimple in fig. 1).
-If your unit has no dimple then one will need to be machined in by a specialist.
+Not all sector shafts have centre dimples. (see dimple in fig. 1).
+If your unit has no dimple, or just a centre punch mark, then the sector shaft / arm will need to be removed, turned in a lathe and a dimple machined in the shaft centre.
+We recommend using a centre drill followed by a 4mm dia drill to create the dimple and to a depth of no more than 2.00 mm.
+Then replace the shaft / arm.

-Step 1 - Jack up the car so the wheels are just clear of the ground
+Step 1 - Jack up the car so the front wheels are just clear of ground level.

 Step 2 - Turn the steering wheel to extreme opposite locks ensuring there are no rough points to the steering box operation.

 Step 3 - Centre the steering wheel.
-Remove the top of the steering box (3 bolts) making sure to retain all shims for use with fitting the SPC Adaptor.
+Remove the top of the steering box (3 bolts, or 5 bolts depending on the steering box model).
+Some steering boxes have been assembled using shims between the steering box casting and the cover plate.
+Retain all shims where present for use with the new VMGP adaptor casting.

 Step 4 - With the wheels in a straight ahead position, place the adaptor on the box locating the captive spring loaded ball bearing (shown in fig. 2) into the sector arm dimple (fig. 1).
-Visually check that the 3 bolt holes line up by pressing down against the spring loaded ball.
-There can be marginal variation between steering boxes.
-The Adaptor spring tensioning bolt can be temporarily released to assist.
-If the 3 holes do not correctly align then please contact us.
+The 3 bolt / 5 bolt holes should line up when pressing down against the spring-loaded ball.
+There can occasionally be marginal variations between steering boxes.
+If the holes do not correctly align then please contact us.

 (click on image to enlarge